-An NTA Quality Assurance Officer may visit the School to address any concerns and offer additional advice.
+A representative of the Appropriate Body (Ark TSH) may visit the School to address any concerns and offer additional advice.
 The ECT must be made aware of any concerns, at all stages, throughout the induction process.

 8. Addressing concerns from an ECT